 How to add product tables to category archives

-You should then see product tables on your category pages, displaying products from the correct category.
+You should now see product tables displayed on your category pages, displaying products from the current category.

-If you inspect this template file, you’ll see on line 59 there is an
+If you inspect the sample template file, you’ll see on line 59 there is an

-Add / edit more shortcode options to suit your requirements (e.g. choosing your columns, setting search filters, etc. – please see our article on Creating Product Tables for instructions).
+Add more shortcode options to suit your requirements (e.g. setting search filters, etc).
+See this article for the full list of shortcode options.

 Using filter widgets on product category archives